ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/create-server.md

 Your secure build server is now up and running! :fire:

-It is available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified (In this case https://192.168.22.79:21300)
+It is available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified.

 You will use this secure build server to securely build your application in the next section.